Lola Versus: Plot

 On her 29th birthday, Ph.D. student Lola accepts a marriage proposal from her longtime artist boyfriend, Luke, and wedding preparations commence.
-However, weeks before the wedding, Luke decides to end the engagement, devastating Lola.
+However, weeks before the wedding, Luke loses his nerve and ends the engagement, devastating Lola.

 In an attempt to encourage Lola to date other men, her best friend Alice takes her to a nightclub.
 There, the thought of having one-night stands with strangers sends Lola into a panic attack.
-Shortly thereafter, Lola visits Henry, a mutual friend of hers and Luke's, spending the night at his place.
+Shortly thereafter, Lola visits Henry, a mutual friend of hers and Luke's, and spends the night at his place.

 One day, a man named Nick flirts with Lola outside a fish market.
 Though she is not ready to start dating again, she agrees to give him her phone number.
 On her way to a meeting at her university, Lola is surprised by Luke, who has been second-guessing his decision to cancel the wedding, but she rebuffs him.
 Lola presents her doctoral dissertation on silence in 19th-century French literature and the lack thereof in modern popular culture, as her professors look on in confusion.

 One night, Lola asks Henry to stay over at her place.
-The two share her bed and eventually kiss, until Henry stops out of respect for Luke.
+The two share her bed and eventually kiss, but Henry stops out of respect for Luke.
 Despite confessing he has always had feelings for Lola, Henry proposes they take things slow.
 The next day, Lola meets Luke for lunch.
 After they have sex at Luke's apartment, Lola breaks down in tears and insists she can no longer see him, as she is still heartbroken.
 While Luke is in the shower, Lola sees text messages from a woman named Peggy on his phone.

 Lola and Henry continue to spend time together.
 While watching Henry perform with his band one night, Lola runs into Luke and Peggy.
 Outside the venue, Luke tells Lola he has recently started a casual relationship with Peggy.
-Angry, Lola reminds him that he was the one that wanted time alone, before abruptly revealing she is dating Henry.
+Angered, Lola reminds him that he was the one that wanted time alone, before abruptly revealing she is dating Henry.
 Back inside, Luke, feeling betrayed, lashes out at both Lola and Henry.
 Later that night, an intoxicated Lola goes over to Henry's, where they have awkward sex.
 Afterwards, Henry asserts they do not need to define their relationship.